Movement is my language,

 and connection my deepest passion.

 Beyond tango, I find immense joy in all forms of free and conscious movement.
-I am passionate about everything connected to the body and am a lifelong explorer of the mind–body–spirit connection—from meditation and yoga to breathwork and Feldenkrais.
+I am passionate about everything concerning the mind–body–spirit connection, and I am a lifelong explorer of our shared humanity.
+Alongside my dance work, I run a therapeutic practice offering one-on-one sessions.
+If you are interested in therapy, you can find more information HERE.

 Pillars of my work